DeepBrainChain/AIComputingNode/model_api.md

     "index": 0,
     "message": {
       "role": "assistant",
-      "content": "\n\nHello there, how may I assist you today?", },
+      "content": "Hello there, how may I assist you today?", },
     "finish_reason": "stop"
   }]